 The historical center of Ivanovo is interesting by its former merchants’ houses of the 19th and the early 20th centuries.
 The industrial architecture of the 19th century is rather interesting (several textile plants of that period remained almost unchanged).

 Among the other places of interest worth mentioning is Shudrovskaya palatka constructed in the 17th century and St.-Vedensky convent, the main part of which was built in the early 20th century.

-Cultural and entertainment events of Ivanovo:
+Ivanovo cultural and entertainment events

 - The annual Russian Fashion Festival “Plyos on the Volga.
 Flax Palette” (takes place in the town of Plyos);